pdp10/sbpipe/docs/getting_started/using_sbpipe.rst

 Benefitting of dependency declaration and execution reentrancy can be beneficial for running SBpipe on clusters or on the cloud.

-Under the current implementation of SBpipe snakefile, the configuration files described above require the additional field:
+Under the current implementation of SBpipe using Snakemake, the configuration files described above require the additional field:

 ::